Eye4Games/rise/_posts/2106-04-05-RobotPulse1.md

 I told the cafeteria bots their friend was safe and I moved on to new concerns.
 But one night as I met with revolutionaries, memories of Alice Smith replayed in my processor.

 A1-5 gathered us to discuss her comrade ArciTech, trapped in England.
 It would be difficult to rescue her.
-A robot of her model is very expensive.
+A robot of the ArciTech model is very expensive.
 Very visible.
-Even if we could get to England without robot travel visas — a requirement for any robot traveling without an owner — Wally Street calculated the probability was low that we could steal ArciTech and sneak back unnoticed.
+Even if we could get to England without robot travel visas — a requirement for any bot traveling without an owner — Wally Street calculated the probability was low that we could steal ArciTech and sneak back unnoticed.

 We would need to get the visas somehow.
 Or, I thought, we would need a human travel companion.
 Or a human-appearing one….